 So in today’s LYFE business graphics guide, we’re going to show you how to create a theme for business social feed.

-Of all the top social media platforms available today, Instagram’s feed is the most visual “theme friendly” site.
+Of all the top recommended social media networks available today, Instagram’s feed is the most visual “theme-friendly” site.

 That’s because their page setup features images in the very familiar grid format that we’ve all grown to know and love.

 When creating social media graphics with a recurring theme, it’s a good rule of thumb to think about how good it’s going to look on Instagram.

 What will look good when put together on an Instagram feed, will also look great on other platforms.

 So for any of your business social media pages- whether it be Instagram, Facebook, Twitter, or any other social media platforms for business…

 …you will need to put together the following.

 Having a set of color palettes will keep your graphics looking personalized, specifically for your business.